princeofshanghai/vca-sandbox/docs/project-overview.md

 ## What is VCA sandbox?

-A workspace where chatbot designers can quickly prototype conversation flows using standardized, reusable UI components.
+A web app where designers can easily prototype conversation flows using standardized components.

 ---

 ## Background: What is VCA?

 VCA (Virtual Chat Assistant) is LinkedIn's AI-powered customer support chat feature.
-Across LinkedIn products like Sales Navigator, Recruiter, and Admin Center, users can access help through a chat interface where an AI agent answers their questions.
+Across LinkedIn products (Ex.
+Admin Center, Sales Navigator, Recruiter, etc.) users can access help through a chat interface where an AI agent answers their questions.
 If the AI can't help, users can escalate to a human support agent.

 This sandbox helps designers create better conversation flows for VCA.